VILLAGE OF PRAIRIE GROVE ELECTRIC AGGREGATION PROGRAM

-How to enroll: call Integrys Energy Services also part of Constellation at 855-668-3690.
-There is no enrollment fee and no early termination fee to vacate the program.
+There is no enrollment fee to join, and no early termination fee to leave the program.

-All residents and small commercial retail accounts will automatically be enrolled unless they:
+All residents and small businesses will automatically be enrolled unless they:

-1. Choose to opt out as directed in the opt out notice sent to their ComEd billing address; or
+- Choose to opt out as directed in the opt out notice; or

-2. Have already switched to another Supplier; or
+- Have previously switched to another alternative Supplier; or

-During the initial two-week opt out period, you need do nothing if you have an eligible resident or small commercial electric account; you will automatically be enrolled unless you opt out.
-After the initial two-week opt out period, a ratepayer may enroll by simply calling Integrys at 855-668-3690 and asking for the Prairie Grove rate of 6.99¢.
+During the initial three-week opt out period, you need do nothing if you received a notice at your ComEd billing address; you will automatically be enrolled unless you opt out.
+After the initial opt out period, a ratepayer may enroll by calling Eligo at 312-260-0885 and asking for the Prairie Grove program rate.

 Any resident who is currently with ComEd and has not already switched to an Alternative Retail Electric Supplier (ARES) or who is not enrolled in a special Residential Real-Time Pricing (RRTP) program is eligible, and small commercial accounts are eligible.
-You must also have a residence or business located in the Village of Prairie Grove.
+You must also have a residence or business located within the Village limits.

 A small commercial account is a commercial account that consumes less than 15,000 kWh per year.